Use the Workout app on Apple Watch for all your workout routines

 Tap the exercise you want to use.

 - Tap the More icon next to the workout type to set the goal.
-Depending on the workout, you can base your workout on Calories, Distance, Time, or Open.
+Depending on the workout, you can base your activity on Calories, Distance, Time, or Open.

 - Assign your goal, where applicable.
 For example, if you select Calories, add your calorie goal.